 - Next whisk your almond flour, coconut sugar, baking powder and salt together in a bowl and set it aside.

 - Next press your dough into your prepared skillet and spread it out evenly.
 Sprinkle a few extra chocolate chips over the top and bake for 18-20 minutes.
-(It's ok if it's still a little gooey in the center.
-Your cookie will continue to cook as it cools.)
+(Skillet cookies are the best when they're slightly underbaked in the middle!)